MOBILIZATION OF COMPETENCE WITH ENTERTAINMENT GAME: FACTORIO

 Namesort descending Role

-ADONAI JOSE LACRUZ Advisor
+ADONAI JOSE LACRUZ Presidente

 Summary: From the gap existing between the expectations and demands of the labor market and workers'